-Where soils are weakened, or extracted, a process of soil strengthening may be used instead of underpinning, which involves injecting a special type of grouting into the earth.
-No matter what type of underpinning a building needs to undergo, the process is likely to be disruptive, time consuming and expensive.
-It is also likely to lead to problems finding underpinned property insurance down the line.
+Where soils are weakened, or extracted, a process of soil strengthening may be used instead of underpinning, which involves injecting a special type of grouting or structural resin foam into the earth.
+Foam underpinning foundations can usually be done quite quickly and without you needing to move out of your home.

 Mass concrete method

 The traditional type of underpinning has historically been the mass concrete or mass pour method, which dates back a hundred years and has barely changed since.
 It involves digging box-shaped voids to a specified depth beneath a structure's existing foundations and filling them with concrete in a specified order for a foundation-below-the-foundations effect.